brijesh2501/interview-questions/README.md

     }
 }
 ```
+- How do you handle security in Spring boot application ?
+- How so you handle migration ?

 ### Scenario-Based / Problem-Solving
 - You have a Java app facing high CPU usage – how would you debug it?